GuenterQuast/picoDAQ/README.md

        as numbers, bar graph and history plot
     - a simple Oscilloscope to display sampled wave forms

-  Graphical displaysimplemented with matplotlib
+  Graphical displays implemented with matplotlib

   For Demo Mode:
-     Connect the output of the signal gnerator to channel B, and eventually an open cable to Channel A.
+     Connect the output of the signal generator to channel B, and eventually an open cable to Channel A.

 **Installation**